 If you find yourself entangled in a legal process while separating from your spouse, you can opt for the process of mediation that can be beneficial for you.
-According to the lawyers at Strategic Lawyers Townsville, almost 90% of divorce cases can get settled through mediation, including cases of high conflict.
+Almost 90% of divorce cases can get settled through mediation, including cases of high conflict.
 While it is not mandatory to have an attorney by your side when going through the mediation process, having someone will always be highly beneficial for you to fix the legal parameters of the settlement that helps to establish your rights.

 The most significant benefit of appointing a lawyer during mediation is that the lawyer can help to prevent the case from going to the court, which can otherwise be stressful.
 In most cases, both parties would like to avoid a lawsuit and try to reach at an out of court settlement to avoid high expenses, the prolonged court processes and avoid bad publicity.

 How lawyers can help you in the mediation process will be clear on going through this article.

 If you hire a lawyer, who attends the mediation with your spouse, the lawyer will help you and even negotiate on your behalf during the process.
 The lawyer will first ensure that you obtain full disclosure from your spouse so that all facts are available to you before starting the negotiation.
 This will allow you to make informed decisions about what you want to include in an agreement.
 Your lawyer can help you identify issues and narrow it down for resolving so that you can concentrate on the critical legal problems when going into the process of mediation.
 The lawyer will apprise you of the applicable legal principles, provide a sense about taking reasonable positions around the legal issues that are likely to come up and suggest what should be your aim for an equitable resolution and how it would like.

 Participate in the mediation